 From the other perspective, software development is a rapidly evolving industry, due to this demand and existing gaps in the market.
 The competition is high, hence there are many companies trying to develop their own solutions to get a piece of the pie.

-Unfortunately, a lot of dedicated efforts in software development go waste.
-Studies indicate that over 80% of software development projects are unsuccessful due to wrong foresight, poor execution, budget and resource constraints or incorrect functionality.
+Unfortunately, a lot of dedicated efforts in software development go to waste.
+Studies indicate that over 80% of software development projects are unsuccessful due to wrong foresight, poor execution, budget and resource constraints, or incorrect functionality.

 20 Best Practices for Software Development Results